jchen257/cse15l-lab-reports/week-2-lab.md

     }
   }
 ```
-* Run the file with `javac` and `java` to see what you get then move the file to the remote computer with `scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/`.
-After it transfers, try running it again to see if you get something similar to this
+* Run the file with `javac` and `java` to see what you get then move the file to the remote computer with `scp ScpCommand.java cs15lwi22zz@ieng6.ucsd.edu:~/` (Change the zz to the phrase in your account).
+After it transfers, try signing in to the remote server and running it again to see if you get something similar to this